juanmirod/restaurants/README.md

 - Keyboard interaction improves the experience for all users and
 - Responsiveness makes your app look better on every device so you don't have to redirect your mobile and tablet users to download a native app to do the same tasks that they'd do on the web.

-So accessibility is a must for apps that aims to deliver a great user experience and want to reach a broad audience.
+Accessibility is a must for apps that aim to deliver a great user experience and want to reach a broad audience.
 More info in A11y:

 [Udacity Web Accessibility free online course by Google](https://www.udacity.com/course/web-accessibility--ud891)